-There will be one paper assigned around midterm.
+There will be one paper assigned slightly after the midpoint of the semester.

 The primary goal of this course is for you to learn the basics of 'mathematical reasoning' or 'mathematical ways of knowing'.
-This is addressed in the course itself by giving you extensive practice at the mathematical use of the related concepts of proof, communication, meaning, and truth.
-To provide contrast with or context for this mathematical methodology, your paper will examine how some other discipline (your major, minor or some other field of interest) approaches these same fundamental concepts.
-You can find examples of such papers at

-The Journal of Undergraduate Mathematics at Puget Sound [10]
+You will learn how mathematics addresses the related concepts of proof, communication, meaning, and truth.
+To provide contrast with mathematical methodology, your paper will examine how some other discipline (your major, minor or some other field of interest) approaches these same fundamental concepts.
+You can find examples of papers addressing the first of these themes at The Journal of Undergraduate Mathematics at Puget Sound [?]

-These ideas are at the heart of much philosophical debate and have been the subject of many large books.
-But you will only have 2-4 weeks for your paper so keep your topic tightly focussed.
-Remember, the most important goal of the paper is for you to begin to explore such philosophical fundamentals as proof, communication, and truth.
+Clearly this material begs for entire books rather than a paper written in 2-4 weeks, so keep your topic focussed.
+The primary goal of the paper is for you to begin to explore such philosophical fundamentals as: proof, communication, or truth.